-Relevant Board Member(s) Dr Ian Goodman Organisation Hillingdon Clinical Commissioning Group Report author Richard Ellis: Interim QIPP Director Papers with report Summary of progress against plan r aporo with roport Carrinary or progress against plan 1.
-HEADLINE INFORMATION Summary This report provides an update on Hillingdon CCG's progress with its Financial Recovery Plan for 2013-2016.
+Relevant Board Member(s) Dr Ian Goodman Organisation Hillingdon Clinical Commissioning Group Report author John Halsted, Interim QIPP Director Papers with report Summary of progress against plan

+1. HEADLINE INFORMATION

+Summary This report provides an update on Hillingdon CCG's progress with its Financial Recovery Plan for 2013-2016.
 The CCG's Financial Recovery Plan forms an integral part of its 2013/14 Operating Plan, as agreed by the Health and Wellbeing Board (HWB) at its February 2013 meeting and as approved by the Hillingdon CCG Governing Body at its May 2013 meeting.
 It also aligns closely with the Hillingdon CCG Out of Hospital Strategy.
 Current expectations are for the CCG to deliver the majority of its Recovery Plan targets by March 2014.
-However, there is a risk of underperformance of c £1.4 million (12% of the overall plan) based on current activity figures.
-A number of remedial actions are being put in place to seek to reduce this forecast under-performance and it is noted that data at this point in the year is subject to a number of caveats on accuracy. , Contribution to plans and strategies Joint Health & Wellbeing Strategy Financial Cost The Financial Recovery Plan reflects the position of Hillingdon CCG at the time of writing.
+However, there is a risk of underperformance of c £1.5 million (14% of the overall plan) based on current activity figures.
+A number of remedial actions are being put in place to seek to reduce this forecast under- performance and it is noted that data at this point in the year is subject to a number of caveats on accuracy.
+Contribution to plans and strategies Joint Health & Wellbeing Strategy and strategies Financial Cost The Financial Recovery Plan reflects the position of Hillingdon CCG at the time of writing.
 Changes to funding streams and national policy impact on assumptions within the Financial Recovery Plan and the plan is being refreshed for 2014/15 to reflect these changes.
 These include for example the proposed integration funding transfer.

-N/A
+J Relevant Policy N/A Overview & Scrutiny Committee Word(a) offected Ward(s) affected All